 - Running Total: 7.5 out of 10

-Does 3/4 ERP make our software ERP?
-My view is that the missing 1/4 is the critical factor – the software origins and intent – the “best-of-breed” nature of the FreeBalance Accountability Suite.
-The following video that describes a common scenario for ERP has nothing to do with government.
+Our view is that the missing 1/4 is the critical factor – the software origins and intent – the “best-of-breed” nature of the FreeBalance Accountability Suite™.
+The following video that describes a common scenario for ERP that has nothing to do with government.